 New Jersey Nursing Programs and Degrees Guide

 The following guide is designed to provide you with essential information on the many nursing programs available in the state of New Jersey.
 Nursing students in New Jersey’s colleges and universities have an eclectic menu of nursing concentrations from which to choose, including family health nurse practitioner in emergency care, nursing education, clinical leadership, pediatrics nurse practitioner, and nursing informatics.
-Those students in search of a flexible, convenient alternative to a traditional nursing program may want to consider an online bachelor’s or master’s in nursing program offered at such online universities as Kaplan University.
+Those students in search of a flexible, convenient alternative to a traditional nursing program may want to consider an online bachelor’s or master’s in nursing program.

 - 20 colleges and universities offer a bachelor’s degree in nursing.

-Following are several profiles of the many undergraduate and graduate nursing programs offered in New Jersey’s colleges and universities.
+Following you will find more information, including profiles, about the various undergraduate and graduate nursing programs offered in New Jersey’s colleges and universities.

 Farleigh Dickinson University confers the Bachelor of Science in Nursing (BSN) to students who successfully complete the four-year, 128 credit program.
 The nursing curriculum consists of 67 credits in a range of topics, including nursing research, cross-cultural perspectives, medical surgical nursing, and community health nursing.
 Clinical rotations are mandatory with students working at such affiliated sites as Atlantic Health Systems, Chilton Memorial Hospital, Overlook Medical Center, and V.A.
 New Jersey Health Care Systems.
 Students may study on a full-time or a part-time basis.
 The Nursing Department also features an RN to BSN program for current registered nurses who already hold an associate’s degree in nursing.